ayushchandel93/Seattle_Airbnb-DM/README.md

 2. calendar.csv
 3. reviews.csv

+Idea for Relational Database Schema
+Fourteen tables:
+One table with hosts information from the listings.csv file One table of review rating from the reviews.csv file One table of review from t

+or listings information from the listings.csv file
+One table with hosts information from the listings.csv file One table with property availability information from the calendar.csv file One table with property reviews information from the reviews.csv file

-**Relational Data Model
+**Relational Data Model**
-Assumptions/Notes About Data Entities and Relationships**
+- **Assumptions/Notes About Data Entities and Relationships**

 1. Airbnb has 1:M relationship with review rating.
 Each Airbnb can have multiple review ratings.
 2. Host has 1:M relationship with Airbnb.
 As host can have several Airbnb properties.